They’re four of the most dreaded words in the English language:

 - Travel versions of classic board games like Scrabble or Yahtzee.
 They typically use magnets to keep all the pieces together.

 - Car Karaoke: Take turns choosing a song (or better yet, choose for each other) and belt out the lyrics like you’re on stage, not strapped into a seatbelt.
+Singing along in the car will not only keep you entertained but might even wear the kids out and they might nap!

 - I Spy: It’s not just for littles!
 Even older kids will enjoy racing to be the first to spot something red.